ZeoNyph/DES_COMP3260/README.md

 ## Description

-This is the repo for yo mama
+This is the repo for COMP3260 A2
-foijwfwf
-wefewohfiwufi
-wefouewfoiwufiwf

 ## Authors
-- Mithun wfliwjfiwwjffoiew
+- Mithun Sivanesan
 - Chanelle Velovski
-wegfewfuewffew

 ## Start date
 - 22/04/2025